tarunShreeji/bugo-boilerplate1/README.md

 # Bugo Boilerplate

-Bugo is a framework built to make quick work of developing website.
+Bugo Boilerplate is a framework built to make quick work of developing website.
 It rely's heavily on Hugo, Forestry and Netlify.
 You'll need accounts for Forestry and Netifly.

 ## Installing Bugo